-A few years ago, I read a book entitled “One Word That Will Change Your Life” by Dan Britton.
-The basic idea being -instead of making a lot of new year’s resolutions, etc., find one word that is meaningful to you and focus on it all year.
+A few years ago, I read a book entitled “One Word That Will Change Your Life” by Dan Britton and The basic idea being -instead of making a lot of new year’s resolutions, etc., find one word that is meaningful to you and focus on it all year.
 My word came to me in what I believe was a spiritual experience and was the perfect word that I needed to get me through some very difficult times.

 This year, it didn’t come to me as easily.
 After much thought, I finally settled on the word RENEW.
 After two plus years of living from day to day, dealing with the stress, anxiety, and worry that came with cancer, death of a family member, along with excitement of graduations, child getting married, child leaving home to go to the Naval Academy, and other things that I am still working through, I thought that RENEW would be a great word to help this empty nester get back on track.

 After four months of health issues in 2015, I have felt quite discouraged, and obviously, nothing has been “renewed”!!!
 I am thinking this word is NOT working for me!